Hilti-Research/hilti-trimble-slam-challenge-2026/README.md

 ros2 launch challenge_tools_ros groundtruth_server.launch run_name:=floor_1_2025-05-05_run_1
 ```

-Please, **note that these reference trajectories are provision and will be adjusted in the coming weeks**.
+Please, **note that these reference trajectories are provisional and will be adjusted in the coming weeks**.

 <!-- TOC --><a name="install-openvins-with-ros2"></a>
 ### Install OpenVINS with ROS2